 Grooming Gangs

 Baroness Casey made some vital notes in her invaluable report on grooming gang searlier this year (National Audit on Group-Based Child Sexual Exploitation and Abuse by Baroness Casey of Blackstock DBE, CB June 2025).
-Hidden in the inevitable page upon page lies an undeniable truth: the concept of ‘grooming gangs’ is neither clear nor consistent.
+Hidden in the inevitable pages and pages lies an undeniable truth: the concept of ‘grooming gangs’ is neither clear nor consistent.

 I’d go further.
 Grooming isn’t widely understood either.